nbursa/user-sentiment-model/README.md

 Project goal is to train a machine learning model designed to analyze the sentiment of user tweets, aiming to support a broader analysis of user motivations on Twitter.
 The project includes data preprocessing, model training, and model evaluation using an LSTM (Long Short-Term Memory) model.

 ## Setup

+⚠️ Warning: This project is in progress and may contain bugs or incomplete features.

 ### Prerequisites